 Second: Rhythm or Rate Control

-Conversion to Sinus Rhythm is not indicated with: Patients with AF lasting more than 48 hours without anticoagulants (risk of thromboembolism), known Persistent or Permanent Atrial Fibrillation, elderly patients with mild symptoms, or severe Sick Sinus Syndrome or Atrioventricular Blocks.
+Conversion to sinus rhythm is not indicated with: patients with AF lasting more than 48 hours without anticoagulants (risk of thromboembolism), known oersistent or permanent atrial fibrillation, elderly patients with mild symptoms, or severe sick sinus syndrome or atrioventricular blocks.

 Long-term Treatment of Atrial Fibrillation

 In AF long-term treatment, thromboembolism prevention is the most important objetive.
-Any AF patient with a CHA2DS2-VASc score above 2 must receive anticoagulant therapy indefinitely, unless contraindicated.
+Any AF patient with a CHA2DS2-VASc score of 2 or greater in men or 3 or greater in women must receive anticoagulant therapy indefinitely, unless contraindicated.

 Catheter Ablation of Atrial Fibrillation